UAB-Hartman-Lab/server/README.md

 * [`podman`](https://podman.io/) for containers
 * [`toolbox`](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/) for custom software
 * [`distrobox`](https://github.com/89luca89/distrobox) for custom environments
-* ...and much more ([open an issue](https://github.com/UAB-Hartman-Lab/server/issues) for software requests)
+* ...and much more (see `dnf list --installed` for installed packages).
+[Open an issue](https://github.com/UAB-Hartman-Lab/server/issues) for missing or out-of-date software.

 ## Backing up your data

 `/mnt/data` is snapshotted daily to `/mnt/backup/data-backup`.
-In case of inadvertent data loss, users can recover lost files from a previous snapshot.
+In case of inadvertent data loss, users can recover lost files from a previous snapshot, organized by date.

-[`rsync`](https://linux.die.net/man/1/rsync) is recommended for periodically backing up user files to a local client.
+[`rsync`](https://linux.die.net/man/1/rsync) is also recommended for periodically backing up user files to a local client.

 * Copy a user's `$HOME` directory locally to `/home-backup` from a client: `rsync -azH --delete username@hartmanlab.genetics.uab.edu:/home/username/ home-backup/`
 * Copy a shared directory locally to the current directory from a client: `rsync -azh username@hartmanlab.genetics.uab.edu:/mnt/data/scans/20250723_roessler_project .`

-Backups can also be initiated *from* the server using other pre-installed backup tools (`rsnapshot`, `borgbackup`, ...).
+Backups can be initiated *from* the server using other pre-installed backup tools (`rsnapshot`, `borgbackup`, ...).

 ## Troubleshooting